 - 632, June: Death of Muhammad.
 Abu Bakr becomes first caliph.

-- 633: Arabs invade Iraq and are defeated at the Battle of the Bridges in 634..
+- 633: Arabs invade Iraq and are defeated at the Battle of the Bridges in 634.
 They are forced back across the Euphrates by the Savarans, and their leader is trampled to death by an elephant.
-This was the Sasanians' last military success.
+This is the Sasanians' last military success.